 Length of IV Chemotherapy

 Chemotherapy is most often given by IV infusion (through a flexible tube placed in a vein).
-Depending on the type and number of medications, the length of your IV treatment may range from hours to days.
+Depending on the type and number of medicines, the length of your IV treatment may range from hours to days.

-Your IV Experience
+Your IV experience

 To make this time more pleasant, wear comfortable clothes.
 You can also read or listen to music.
 Following are the most common types of IV treatment:

 Continuous infusion may last for days or weeks at a time.
-The medications are delivered by a portable pump that can be worn at home.
+The medicines are delivered by a portable pump that can be worn at home.
 This allows patients to receive chemotherapy and continue normal activities at the same time.